canmom/canmom.github.io/_posts/programming/graphics/raytracer/2019-05-24-rust-raytracer-part-1.md

 `Context` seems to store information about the window's coordinate system - which way the Y axis is, for example.
 Not sure how to set it though.

-`G2d` seems to be a wrapper around GfxGraphics, which has various graphics drawing functions in order to implement the trait [Graphics](http://docs.piston.rs/piston_window/piston_window/trait.Graphics.html).
+`G2d` seems to be a wrapper around `GfxGraphics`, which has various graphics drawing functions in order to implement the trait [Graphics](http://docs.piston.rs/piston_window/piston_window/trait.Graphics.html).

-The colour space for Graphcis objects seems to be sRGB, but stored as a float for some reason?
+The colour space for `Graphics` objects seems to be sRGB, but stored as a float for some reason?
 But anyway, we don't need to go down that far.

 The function we want seems to be [image](http://docs.piston.rs/piston_window/piston_window/fn.image.html).
 This takes a Texture, which depends on the specific backend.
 There's also [an Image struct](http://docs.piston.rs/piston_window/piston_window/image/struct.Image.html), which represents... a place where an image might be drawn?
 Seemingly separate from the texture that will be drawn there.

 I decided I'd make no headway staring at these API docs, so I decided to go and have a look at one of the examples.
-[This one looks promising.](https://github.com/PistonDevelopers/piston-examples/blob/master/src/image.rs)... so they load a texture from a path, using the Texture, and declaring it should be type `G2dTexture`:
+[This one looks promising.](https://github.com/PistonDevelopers/piston-examples/blob/master/src/image.rs)... so they load a texture from a path, using the `Texture`, and declaring it should be type `G2dTexture`:

 ```rust
 let rust_logo: G2dTexture = Texture::from_path(